wyongqiing/tp/docs/DeveloperGuide.md

 2. HRelper prompts for the employee index and note content.
 3. HR enters the employee index and new note content.
 4. HRelper updates the employee's profile with the new note.
-5. HRelper confirms the note has been added/updated.
+5. HRelper confirms the note has been added/updated.</br>
    Use case ends.

 Extensions
 * 3a.
 The given index is invalid.
   * 3a1.
-HRelper shows an error message.
+HRelper shows an error message.</br>
     Use case resumes at step 2.
 * 3b.
 HR enters empty note content.
   * 3b1.
 HRelper removes any existing note from the employee profile.
   * 3b2.
-HRelper confirms the note has been removed.
+HRelper confirms the note has been removed.</br>
     Use case ends.
 * 4a.
 HR tries to add a note that exceeds the character limit.
   * 4a1.
-HRelper shows an error message indicating the character limit.
+HRelper shows an error message indicating the character limit.</br>
     Use case resumes at step 3.

 **Use case: Delete an Employee Profile**